 The official date for Park Day 2023 is Saturday, April 15th, 2023.

 2. Where do I register?

 You must directly contact the site at which you wish to volunteer for this information.
 American Battlefield Trust does not register volunteers.
-The list of participating sites will be online in the Spring of 2022, and will be continually updated up until Park Day.

 3. I don’t see the site I’d like to volunteer with listed, what do I do?